 - CANCERS: Tumors that start in the bone (bone cancer) or that spread to the bone can cause pain in the hips, as well as in other bones of the body.

-avascular necrosis most often occurs in the hip.
-It can be caused by a hip fracture or dislocation, or from the long-term use of high-dose steroids (such as prednisone), among other
+- AVASCULAR NECROSIS: This condition occurs when blood flow to the hip bone is reduced and the bone tissue dies as a result.
+Although it can affect other bones, avascular necrosis most often occurs in the hip.
+It can be caused by a hip fracture or dislocation, or from the long-term use of high-dose steroids (such as prednisone), among other causes.

 Passive hip range of motion can also be very beneficial to reduce swelling.
 The application of passive motion is only to be done with an appropriate device or administered by a trained professional.
-Ask your chiropractor about the use of passive motion to help reduce swelling.
+Ask your Millar chiropractor about the use of passive motion to help reduce swelling.

 Nutritional supplements may also be recommended.
 For instances, a proper uptake of calcium needs to be obtained by many senior citizens, especially women.
 Several spontaneous hip fractures could be avoided if bone density checks were checked during routine examines in the forth or fifth decade of life.